In This Article(Click the links below to move easily to sections of this article)

 History of Servant Leadership

 The term servant leadership is credited to Robert Greenleaf who first used this term in an essay: The Servant as Leader.
 A major inspiration for Robert’s essay was the novelist Herman Hesse book Journey to the East.

 Greenleaf’s basic principle was that servant leadership occurs when a leader seeks to serve others first.
 He distinguished the servant leader from other individuals who seek leadership because of power or wealth considerations.

 Greenleaf was not an author or philosopher.
-He was an organizational development executive who served as Director of Management Development at AT&T. He was noted for establishing the first corporate assessment center and for the first promotions at AT&T of women and African Americans from the usual menial positions to responsible corporate positions.
+He was an organizational development executive who served as Director of Management Development at AT&T. He was noted for establishing the first corporate assessment center and for assisting in the first promotions at AT&T of women and of African Americans from their usual menial positions to responsible corporate positions.

 Although the modern discussions of servant leadership owes much to Greenleaf, the concept of a leader who puts his followers first hardly originated with him (or Herman Hesse) however.
 Servant leadership is an ancient concept.